Jatin-Goyal-552/Attendance_Using_Face_Recognition/README.md

 # Attendance Using Face Recognition

-<h2>A small project in deep learning to take attendance using Face Recognition.</h2>
+<h2>A small project in Deep Learning and Open CV to take attendance using Face Recognition.</h2>
 <p></p>
 <h3>Recognizing Faces :-</h3>